AmrElhady11/Task-Management/README.md

 In addition to **Register, Login**, the app also provides a **Logout API**:

-- `Get /api/auth/logout` → Invalidate the JWT token and log out the user.
+- `GET /api/auth/logout` → Invalidate the JWT token and log out the user.

 ### Swagger - Account Endpoints